One Simple Question

 8. The saguaro cactus lives for an average of 200 years.

-9. The strawberry hedgehog cactus has bright pink, purple or lavender flowers, that close at night and open in the day.
+9. The strawberry hedgehog cactus has pink, purple or lavender flowers, that close at night and open in the day.

 10. Mexican Indians use prickly pear cactus for the treatment of certain diseases, fractures, hepatitis, snake and scorpion bites, spasms, and pain.